Cloud9Clone/springboot-maven-liquibase/Liquibase-Intro.md

 #### 2.2 Generate diffChangeLog between Local and Database Schema

 Normally for defining different tables in a database is used JPA along with classes, representing those tables.
-With the help of annotations like ```@Entity```, ```@Column```, ```@Id``` etc. and the ```ddl-auto``` property, a schema can be created in principle without performing any actions on the database-side.
+With the help of annotations like ```@Entity```, ```@Column```, ```@Id``` etc. and the ```ddl-auto``` property, a schema can be created in principle without performing any actions on the database side.
 Although it is convenient, there is no history of the performed changes - the reason why Liquibase is introduced.

 Since all modifications are specified in changeSets, after making changes to the models in the project, the same changes should be expressed in a changeLog, so Liquibase can apply them.
-Instead of doing it manually, the plugin provides an automatic solution, the so-called ```diffChangeLog```.
+Instead of doing it manually, the plugin provides an automatic solution, namely the ```diffChangeLog```.

 In the ```liquibase.properties``` file are defined three properties for generating a differences changeLog between the local models and database schema.
 One of them is ```diffChangeLogFile``` specifying the path and name where it should be generated.
-Another one is ```referenceDriver``` which is the name of the database driver to connect with and the final property is the ```referenceUrl``` which is nothing else but the source for the comparison i.e. the local schema or better known as the source database.
+Another one is ```referenceDriver``` which is the name of the database driver to connect with and the final property is the ```referenceUrl``` which is nothing else but the source for the comparison i.e. the local schema or described in the Liquibase language as the source database.

 Looking at the ```liquibase.properties``` figure, the ```referenceUrl``` attribute is defined on four lines.
-On first line after mentioning the driver ```hibernate:spring:``` follows the part for specifying the path to the models folder e.g. ```com.customprojects.springliquibasemysql.models```.
+On the first line after mentioning the driver ```hibernate:spring:``` follows the part for specifying the path to the models folder e.g. ```com.customprojects.springliquibasemysql.models```.
 Then on the second line is mentioned the dialect depending on the DBMS.
 Third and fourth lines are basic naming strategies.

 However, specifying these properties is not enough to generate a ```diffChangeLog``` file.
 What really stays behind the genereation is another dependency, namely the [liquibase-hibernate](https://mvnrepository.com/artifact/org.liquibase.ext/liquibase-hibernate5).
-It should be defined in the ```dependencies``` section of the liquibase-maven-plugin along with the [spring-boot-starter-data-jpa](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-data-jpa) dependency e.g.:
+It should be defined in the ```dependencies``` section of the ```liquibase-maven-plugin``` along with the [spring-boot-starter-data-jpa](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-data-jpa) dependency e.g.:

 <p align="center">
     <img src="pictures_docu/liquibase_maven_plugin_extended_exp.png" alt="liquibase-maven-plugin extended" align="center"/>